Rabies pre-exposure vaccinations

 5. Information for trainees and trainers

-In England PHE will not provide free vaccinations for volunteers unless they are regularly handling bats.
-This means that where someone is about to start being trained in bat handling as a volunteer (e.g. as a trainee bat carer or in another capacity e.g. bat box checking or trapping) then PHE’s approach is that vaccinations should not be required provided people are wearing gloves, closely supervised and should anyone be bitten (which gloves and close supervision should minimise the risk of) they seek post exposure treatment asap.
+In England UKHSA will not provide free vaccinations for volunteers unless they are regularly handling bats.
+This means that where someone is about to start being trained in bat handling as a volunteer (e.g. as a trainee bat carer or in another capacity e.g. bat box checking or trapping) then UKHSA’s approach is that vaccinations should not be required provided people are wearing gloves, closely supervised and should anyone be bitten (which gloves and close supervision should minimise the risk of) they seek post exposure treatment asap.

 Once someone is in a position to start handling bats without close supervision and will be handling bats regularly, then they should be vaccinated (and if they are a volunteer and not undertaking paid bat work they will be able to get free vaccinations).
 Some trainers have expressed concerns over this policy.
 In this section we provide some key questions from trainers and answers:

 1. Why is it safe for trainees to handle bats without vaccinations, but experienced handlers, who are less likely to be bitten are recommended to be vaccinated?
 Why should anyone who has gone through the process of learning and developing their experience without vaccination bother to get vaccinated when they've got the hang of it?